About us

 The Permanent Representation of Belgium to the European Union (EU) is located at the heart of the European neighboorhoud in Brussels and is the biggest diplomatic mission, or “embassy” of the Federal Public Service of Foreign Affairs, Foreign Trade and Development Cooperation (MFA).

-The PermRep is a unique melting pot of colleagues from the Ministry of Foreign Affairs (MFA), the various federal administrations, as well as the communities and regions according to the division of competences at both the European and Belgian level.
+The Belgian Permanent Representation to the EU (or “PermRep “ in European jargon) currently employs about 160 staff members who represent the country within the European institutions.
+It is a unique melting pot of colleagues from the Ministry of Foreign Affairs (MFA), the various federal administrations, as well as the communities and regions, according to the division of competences at both the European and Belgian level.
 The PermRep is a reflection of the federal state and a miniature Belgium at the heart of Europe.

 Besides its role as representation at the European level, the PermRep is also the centre for expertise in European affairs.
-It is the daily interface between de Belgian authorities and the European institutions, where the transfer of information and anticipation are key.
+It is the daily interface between the Belgian authorities and the European institutions, where the transfer of information and anticipation are key.

 Image